 After nearly ten years living in Groningen, I know the city very well.
-In the last couple years, I’ve been trying to be a tourist in my own city and even when you’re walking around on autopilot, you appreciate the city more.
-Groningen is beautiful, however I’ve really started to see in the last couple years how beautiful it is.
+I’ve been trying to be a tourist in my own city and even when you’re walking around on autopilot, you appreciate the city more.
+Groningen is beautiful, however I’ve really started to see in the last couple of years how beautiful it is.

 Why visit Groningen?

 Groningen is a charming Dutch university town.
 It’s lively and there’s always things to do in Groningen.
 Besides being beautiful, Groningen has great shopping, a large museum with interesting exhibits, cool restaurants/bars, and enough that you’ll be fully entertained with a day trip to Groningen.
 (Consider visiting Groningen on a weekend trip!)